 Let’s be honest.
-Our capitalist, consumption-oriented society is often perceived as incompatible with the words “ethical” and “sustainable”.
+Our consumption-oriented society is often perceived as incompatible with the words “ethical” and “sustainable”.

 - We consume too much.

 - We purchase things that we don’t need.